shankarsivarajan/lufteufel/README.md

 </p>

 A Free and Open Source project to produce designs for modular autonomous self-defense drones (*lufteufels*), combining other projects democratizing access to 3D-printed firearms, unmanned aerial vehicles, and image-classification neural networks for on-board target acquisition.

+## ⚠️ Legal Disclaimer

+In addition to the relevant local laws in your jurisdiction, please be aware of international treaties and United States foreign policy.